geosiris-technologies/webstudio/README.md

       - Sometimes export the EPC file was failing from the interface.
 It was due to specific entities that were not supported for export.
       - Witsml/Prodml objects (like **Log**) can contain as *sub-objects* other *AbstractObject*.
 They are now detected during validation/auto-correction.

+- 1.0.15:
+  - Bugfix
+  - About button added in the interface to link to github
+  - Verifications:
+    - Verification on objectVerion in DOR

 ## License

 This project is licensed under the Apache 2.0 License - see the `LICENSE` file for details